 How Does Irradiation Work?

 Food is packed in containers and moved by conveyer belt into a shielded room.
-There the food is exposed briefly to a radiant-energy source.
+There the food is exposed briefly to a radiant energy source.
 The amount of energy used depends on the type of food.
-Energy waves passing through the food break molecular bonds in the DNA of bacteria, other pathogens and insects.
+Energy waves passing through the food break molecular bonds in the DNA of bacteria, other pathogens, and insects.
 These organisms die or, unable to reproduce, their numbers are held down.
-Food is left virtually unchanged, but the number of harmful bacteria, parasites and fungi is reduced.
+Food is left virtually unchanged, but the number of harmful bacteria, parasites, and fungi are reduced.